dwarvesf/challenge/query-big-database/solution.md

 ![](./images/database.png)

-# Introduction
+## Introduction

-Today's systems are becoming more complex and data-intensive than ever before.
-The databases are getting bigger and bigger and become a challenge for applications, it will have problems with storage, processing time.
-More complex requirements such as statistics, reports or supporting user interactions on large amounts of data.
-To ensure fast application performance, in-time response allows for more advanced processing techniques.
-In this article we will give some solutions to help you find a solution to your problems
+The increasing complexity and data-intensity of today's systems have created challenges for applications in managing large databases.
+With growing storage and processing needs, these databases can slow down applications and hinder their ability to deliver fast, in-time responses.
+Advanced processing techniques are needed to handle the growing demand for data statistics, reports, and user interactions.
+In this article, we will provide practical solutions to help overcome these challenges and improve application performance

-# Problem
+## Problem

 We have more than 500M records data and users can filter or sort randomly with multiple complex aggregation fields so making a regular query with a partition table and indexed fields won’t work.
 Timeout when querying big data with multiple complex aggregation fields.

-# Solution
+## Solution

 As we know out side have a lot solution to do this but will depend on some constraint such as: price, time, infrastructure and others.
 In this article i will review the more recent solution and providing some use case

 - Level 1: From big database we will extra data and move it to many smaller tables we call cache table, we also create index and create partition for it to make query quicker.
 To create cache table quicker we use multiple thread
 - Level 2: From the beginner one database will lead the read performance so when database become bigger, we can consider to create slave database for read and backup
-- Level 3: With the data bigger every day, we need an process like ETL, Hadoop ecosystem

 Almost common database, solution level 1 can help us handle query speed

-## Level 1: Cache table, partition and multithread processing
+### Level 1: Cache table, partition and multithread processing

 We can run parallel processes to build cached data row by row because queries with where clause and without order will be fast and we can run similar base server resources.